MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/quickstart-r-functions.md

 # Quickstart: Write advanced R functions with SQL Server Machine Learning Services
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

-This article describes how to embed R mathematical and utility functions in a SQL stored procedure with SQL Server Machine Learning Services.
+This quickstart describes how to embed R mathematical and utility functions in a SQL stored procedure with SQL Server Machine Learning Services.
 Advanced statistical functions that are complicated to implement in T-SQL can be done in R with only a single line of code.

 ## Prerequisites

-* This quickstart requires access to an instance of SQL Server with [SQL Server Machine Learning Services](../install/sql-machine-learning-services-windows-install.md) with the R language installed.
+- This quickstart requires access to an instance of SQL Server with [SQL Server Machine Learning Services](../install/sql-machine-learning-services-windows-install.md) with the R language installed.

   Your SQL Server instance can be in an Azure virtual machine or on-premises.
 Just be aware that the external scripting feature is disabled by default, so you might need to [enable external scripting](../install/sql-machine-learning-services-windows-install.md#bkmk_enableFeature) and verify that **SQL Server Launchpad service** is running before you start.

-* You also need a tool for running SQL queries that contain R scripts.
+- You also need a tool for running SQL queries that contain R scripts.
 You can run these scripts using any database management or query tool, as long as it can connect to a SQL Server instance, and run a T-SQL query or stored procedure.
 This quickstart uses [SQL Server Management Studio (SSMS)](https://docs.microsoft.com/sql/ssms/sql-server-management-studio-ssms).

 ## Create a stored procedure to generate random numbers